Korean skincare is taking over the world.

 Everyone’s talking about it.
 Have the Koreans discovered the fountain of youth, or is it all marketing hype?
 That’s what we all want to know.
 Being the sceptical, non-trusting sort that I am, I initially wrote K-beauty off as the latest eccentricity in the beauty world.

-But then, last year, I took on a job that requires me to test A LOT of Korean skincare products.
+Last year, that all change.
+I took on a job that requires me to test A LOT of Korean skincare products.
 And I discovered two things:

-1. A lot of it is just hype.
-Korean brands use the same ingredients everyone else uses (plus a few weird ones), and, like any brands, they make both good, bad, and amazing products.
+- A lot of it is just hype.
+Korean brands use the same ingredients as everyone else (plus a few weird ones thrown in for shock effect), and a lot of their products aren’t that special.

-2. Some Korean products, techniques, and principles are truly amazing, and we Western could only benefit from using them.
+- Some Korean products, techniques, and principles are truly amazing.
+Us Western should adopt them pronto.

 1. It’s all about hydration

 That’s the hype.
-The truth, which the Koreans know all too well, is that water is essential to skin health.
-When skin is hydrated, it’s soft to the touch and plumps up, so that fine lines and wrinkles look much smaller.
-It looks good and it feels good.
+The truth is that water is essential to skin health.
+When skin is hydrated, it’s soft to the touch and plumps up, making fine lines and wrinkles look much smaller.

 That’s something I always took for granted.
-My skin had always been naturally well-hydrated, so I always looked for that something extra – antioxidants, glyolic acid, niacinamide, etc – in my skincare products.
+My skin has always been naturally well-hydrated, so I always looked for that something extra, like antioxidants, in my skincare products.

-Well, now, for the first time in my life, my skin is as dry as the desert.
+But now, for the first time in my life, my skin is as dry as the desert.
 It flakes.
 It stings.
 It annoys the hell out of me.
-So, in addition to antioxidants-rich serums and glycolic acid based exfoliants, it also needs a super hydrating cream that delivers a potent burst of moisture.
+It’s now begging me to use a super hydrating cream that delivers a potent burst of moisture.